Chumi Gyatse Falls: History

+Infrastructure and tourism development

 Beginning 2018, the state of Arunachal Pradesh has been developing the Falls as a tourism site.
+In July 2020, a gompa with a statue of Guru Padmasambhava was inaugurated.
+India proposed to China to allow Tibetan pilgrims to visit the Falls, but China has not chosen to do so.
+According to China, their bridge was destroyed by India in 2001 and a guard post built to stop Chinese pilgrims accessing the area.

+Indian government has also strengthened the defence infrastructure in the area.
 New roads were constructed to ease travelling from the town of Tawang.
-In July 2020, a gompa with a statue of Guru Padmasambhava was inaugurated.
-India is said to have proposed to China to allow Tibetan pilgrims to visit the Falls, but China has not chosen to do so.
+Under the India–China Border Roads (ICBRs) project, India started to build the strategic LGG-Damteng-Yangtse Road (LDY) to the Indian post near Chumi Gyatse Falls.